troymarshall/cit-world/README.md

 Please download  and print the [merit badge worksheet](http://usscouts.org/usscouts/mb/mb004.asp) prior to class.

+Scouts, please obtain permission from a parent before visiting any online resources.

 ## Presentation

 The slides for this workshop were authored in markdown and converted to HTML and PDF using [Marp for VSCode](https://github.com/marp-team/marp-vscode).